Stephen-Abkin-TAMU/ZLP-Scheduler/README.md

 it reliably maximizes the number of study windows left after each decision and is far faster (and simpler) than an exact search or ILP solver.

+**IMPORTANT NOTE!** - The scheduler focuses solely on fitting a single 100‑minute cohort meeting each week.
+It does not weigh honors sections, instructor quality, or personal convenience—only whether a section’s time preserves the meeting window.

 ---

 ## Features